 However, if you are still on the lookout for a chewy, gooey alternative, why not try out my BestofVegan-featured Chocolate Chip Cookies!

 Additionally, you can find out all about different types of cookies here.

-The best way to solve this is to add more (dairy-free) butter.
+If your dough simply just crumbles between your fingers. you will need to add more dairy-free butter to the mixture.
 Be careful to only add a tablespoon or so at a time.

-For more delicious vegan dessert like this, make sure to check out my:
+For more delicious vegan desserts like this, make sure to check out my: